Fake Heiress Anna Sorokin Still In US Amid Deportation Rumors - UrduPoint

 US media had reported on Monday that Sorokin, who carried out her scams under the assumed name of "Anna Delvey", was about to be extradited to Germany on a Frankfurt-bound flight.

+Her lawyer Manny Arora, who did not respond to requests for comment from AFP, confirmed to the British tabloid The Daily Mail that he had filed an emergency appeal late Monday to stop a deportation order dated February 17, and valid for 30 days, and to postpone it for another month.

+He also confirmed a report by the New York Post on Monday, that Sorokin had left the ICE detention center in Goshen, north of New York City -- where she has been detained for a year -- to board the flight to Frankfurt.

-But a spokesman for the police at Frankfurt airport said Sorokin had not arrived there as of Tuesday afternoon.
+But a spokesman for the police at Frankfurt airport said Sorokin had not arrived there as of Tuesday afternoon, and US immigration authorities said she had never left her detention facility.

+Amid all the confusion, Sorokin was due to appear Wednesday on the Spotify podcast "Call Her Daddy," which focuses on sex and relationships.

+Spotify said the interview had been pre-recorded by host Alexandra Cooper from Sorokin's detention facility.

 The 31-year-old Russian-German citizen managed in 2016 and 2017 to deceive New York's elites by posing as a wealthy heiress, when in fact she was the daughter of a truck driver originally from the suburbs of Moscow.